nickpowersys/CaaR/README.md

 It can automatically detect the type of data in each column of a text file, based on the data itself and based on column labels.
 The detection allows for any ordering of columns in the input data.

-Note the need for metadata files for both thermostats and zip codes.
-Example files are in the data folder.
+In order to select data relating to thermostats or temperatures in zip codes in specific states, metadata files are needed.
+Example files are also in the data folder.

 ## Motivation